 Hailing from the cruciferous family, cauliflower is a vegetable that can deliver a number of health benefits and disease-fighting properties.
 To see if cauliflower is good for you, read on about its nutritional profile and healthful perks.

 Collectively cruciferous vegetables are known to possess a very dense nutrient profile.
-They boast impressive quantities of vitamin A carotenoids, vitamin C, folic acid, protein and dietary fiber among others.
+They boast impressive quantities of vitamin A carotenoids, vitamin C, folic acid, protein, and dietary fiber among others.
 In addition, cruciferous vegetables are even more renowned for their phytonutrient content.
-Of these benefits, cauliflower is good for you because it can do the following for your health.
-Cauliflower has been studied to show a number of benefits for health.
-To determine what cauliflower is good for health wise, the vegetable has been observed to give the body many detoxifying properties.
-Its antioxidant content helps in cleansing unwanted toxins from the body and lower the risk of oxidative stress in the cells.
-In this way, cauliflower can be beneficial in lowering the risk of certain types of cancers.
+Of these benefits, cauliflower is good for you because it can do the following for your health:

 How is cauliflower really that good for you?

-As an exceptional source of vitamin K, cauliflower is good for you as it can help provide the body with a lot of anti-inflammatory potentials.
+As an exceptional source of vitamin K, cauliflower is good for you as it can help provide the body with a lot of anti-inflammatory potential.
 Vitamin K has the advantage of acting as a direct regulator of an inflammatory response in the body.
-Lowering the potential for inflammation also reduces the risk for cancer development.
+Lowering the potential for inflammation also reduces the risk of cancer development.